By Betty W. Stark

 HD or Bust

-The JCM Global booth at the 2016 Global Gaming high-Expo in Las Vegas incorporated a seamless definition video wall Absolute designed by Exhibits that gave a dramatic illusion of water flowing around the company’s product showcase room.
+The JCM Global booth at the 2016 Global Gaming high-Expo in Las Vegas incorporated a seamless high definition video wall designed by Absolute Exhibits that gave a dramatic illusion of water flowing around the company’s product showcase room.

 VR to the max